 There will be on-programme assessment of Knowledge, Skills and Behaviour outcomes en-route to the final synoptic End Point Assessment.

 The programme consists of the following:

-- Completion and achievement of a relevant Level 5 Diploma in Leadership & Management or equivalent management qualification and recognised by Ofqual.
+- Completion and achievement of a relevant Level 5 Diploma in Operations & Department Management (or equivalent management qualification as recognised by Ofqual)

 - Work based project

 - Regular performance reviews between learner and line manager

 - Feedback from line manager, direct reports, peers and customers/stakeholders (including 180/360-degree feedback or equivalent)

 The learner will be allocated a qualified Tutor to support the full completion of the qualification and prepare for end point assessment.
 The tutor will meet with the learner on a regular basis in the workplace to conduct assessments which will be planned with the learner and their manager; assessment will also be conducted through a blended model of e–Learning and face to face delivery.
 The Tutor will manage the learner’s portfolio of evidence using an online electronic system called OneFile and provide regular updates about progress.
 The learner can contact their Tutor in between visits to discuss any aspect of the qualification and will have access to their individual learner’s portfolio.